Skip to main content

 What are the current installation codes and standard requirements for ESS in the US related to fire and explosion testing?

-The 2023 edition of NFPA 855 and the 2024 edition of the International Fire Code require fire and explosion testing to be conducted in certain situations.
-Both editions reference that such testing shall be conducted on a representative ESS in accordance with UL 9540A, the Standard for Test Method for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems.
+The 2026 edition of NFPA 855 and the 2024 edition of the International Fire Code (IFC) require fire and large-scale fire testing to be conducted in certain situations.
+NFPA 855 states that fire testing in accordance with UL 9540A and large-scale fire testing is required on representative ESS.
+The IFC states that large-scale fire testing shall be conducted on a representative ESS in accordance with UL 9540A, the Standard for Test Method for Evaluating Thermal Runaway Fire Propagation in Battery Energy Storage Systems.

-UL 9540A is the test method specified in the 2023 edition of NFPA 855 and the 2024 edition of the International Fire Code.
-UL 9540A is also specified in Annex G of the 2023 edition of NFPA 855.
+UL 9540A is the test method specified in the 2026 edition of NFPA 855 and the 2024 edition of the International Fire Code.
+UL 9540A is also referenced in Annex G.11 of the 2026 edition of NFPA 855, which provides guidance on conducting a large-scale fire test.

-Will the 2026 edition of NPFA 855 reference any test method other than UL 9540A?
+Will the 2026 edition of NFPA 855 reference any test method other than UL 9540A?

 UL 9540A is the only fire and explosion testing method that will be referenced in the 2026 edition of NFPA 855.